The Gutting of Medicaid

 One area that can be limited by states is the Early and Periodic Screening,

-EPSDT) service.
+Diagnostic, and Treatment (EPSDT) service.
 This is a program aimed at taking care of our most vulnerable population - children.
 Included among those are our handicapped and disabled children.
 The things that had previously been mandatory, which are now optional?

 Screening Services -- Screening services must include all of the following services: Comprehensive health and developmental history, Comprehensive unclothed physical exam, Appropriate immunizations, Laboratory tests, Lead Toxicity Screening.